contractlevel/yield/README.md

 YieldCoin follows the [ERC677](https://github.com/ethereum/EIPs/issues/677) and [CCT](https://docs.chain.link/ccip/concepts/cross-chain-token) standards for maximum efficiency and interoperability.
 The YieldCoin CCIP pools are permissionless, allowing holders to move freely across chains. `ERC677.transferAndCall()` enables holders to withdraw USDC in a single tx, without having to approve the CLY infrastructure to transfer their YIELD first.
 See [./src/token/Share.sol](https://github.com/contractlevel/yield/blob/main/src/token/Share.sol).

-The more fees CLY generates, ie the more YieldCoin is bought, the more frequent the checks for the highest APY can become, as Chainlink fees are covered.
+The more fees CLY generates, ie the more YieldCoin is bought, the more frequent the checks for the highest APY can become, as Chainlink fees are covered. // @review

 ## Strategy